 How do you Take Golden Hour Photos?

+In photography, golden hour light has been celebrated since its inception.
 Taking golden hour photos isn’t that different to taking photos at any other time of the day.
 The critical difference is that you don’t get the soft, warm glow of sunlight at any other time of the day.

 Making the most of this magic hour and its unique lighting conditions is what this article’s all about.